 The Green Gecko Project is a Cambodian organisation with Khmer employees.
 It has been our goal from the onset to make our project sustainable and to do so we needed to strengthen the skills and abilities of our local staff.
 As a testament to our capacity building programs, staff training and guidance, we have now - after many years of hard work - proudly reached this goal; we no longer rely on or have positions for foreign volunteers to fill valuable roles.
 However, we know first hand how rewarding volunteering can be and there are some fabulous organisations out there that still benefit from the kind hearts and specialised skills of volunteers.
 Please go to our volunteer page to see how best utilise your abilities.

-If you're only in Siem Reap for a short stay, we welcome you to visit Green Gecko during our visiting hour to learn more about our project.
-Volunteering doesn't just have to be on the ground either... there are many ways you can get once you return home, including holding a fundraiser, sponsoring our programs or raising awareness amongst your friends and family.
+Volunteering doesn't just have to be on the ground .. there are many ways you can help once you return home, including holding a fundraiser, sponsoring our programs or raising awareness amongst your friends and family.
 We also recommend you check out responsible tourism opportunities such as those at ConCERT Cambodia as sometimes you can make the biggest impact during a short stay by spending your tourist dollars in sustainable ways.

 please drop us a line